TaDaa/vimade/README.md

 \  }
 \ }
 ```
+- **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
+This can be desirable when switching applications or TMUX splits.
+Default value is 0.
+  *Requires additional setup for terminal and tmux:*

+    1. Install `tmux-plugins/vim-tmux-focus-events`
+    2. Add `set -g focus-events on` to your tmux.conf
+    3. Neovim should just work at this point.
+If you are using Vim, you may need to add the following snippet to the very end of your vimrc.
+          ```
+          if has('gui_running') == 0 && has('nvim') == 0
+             call feedkeys(":silent execute '!' | redraw!\<CR>")
+          endif
+          ```
 - **vimade.normalid** - if not specified, the normalid is determined when vimade is first loaded.  normalid provides the id of the "Normal" highlight which is used to calculate fading.
 You can override this config with another highlight group.
 - **vimade.normalncid** - if not specified, the normalncid is determined when vimade is first loaded.  normalncid provides the id of the "NormalNC" highlight which is used to calculate fading for inactive buffers in NVIM.
 You can override this config with another highlight group.

 ###### Lua-specific options

 ** Ensure you are on **Neovim 0.8.0** or later.

 ###### Python-specific options